DevsHero/leptos_portfolio_admin/README.md

 ## Overview

 Leptos Portfolio Admin is a comprehensive, full-stack portfolio website solution built entirely in Rust.
 It leverages the Leptos framework for server-side rendering (SSR) and interactive frontend components, coupled with an Actix Web backend API.
-You can visit my **[website](https://thanon.dev/)** to check it out.
+You can see a demo of the project by visiting my **[website](https://thanon.dev/)**.
+Check it out!

 **Key Highlights:**